AhmedLolyProductions/AhmedLolyProductions/README.md

 I'm a:
 - 🔧 **Computer Hobbyist** – Love corrupting the MBR of my PC mistaking GRUB for my USB
-- 🐍 **Python Coder** – Fix a bug, make a nest of five other bugs looping!
+- 🐍 **Python Coder** – Fix a bug, make a nest of five other bugs looping
-- 🎬 **Video Editor** – Amazingly trashy 180p videos!
+- 🎬 **Video Editor** – Amazingly trashy video editing skills

 > [!NOTE]
-> All other code I publish other than python are AI-generated.
+> All other code I publish other than Python are AI generated.

 ## 📬 Contact Me
 [Get in touch](mailto:ahmedlolyproductions@gmail.com)